Torsion of $\mathbb Q$-curves over number fields of small odd prime degree: Torsion over number fields of degree or

-Now let $E$ be a $\Q$-curve over a degree $7$ extension $K$ with a point of order $49$, $E'$ be the $K$-isogenous curve with rational $j$-invariant and $E''$ the twist of $E'$ which is rational.
-Again, by \Cref{slozeni}, it follows that $\rho_{E'', 49}(G_K)$ is a subgroup of the group of all matrices of the form for some $a \in \{0,1,2\}$.
-In particular, it has a $7$-isogeny over $K$.
-By \Cref{nadneparnimnistanovo}, it also has a $7$-isogeny over $\Q$.
-By \cite[Theorem 3.9]{lombardo}, it follows that the $7$-adic representation over $\Q$ is defined modulo $7$, i.e. it contains all matrices congruent to $I$ modulo $7$.
+by \Cref{izogenije-generalno}, it follows that for the quadratic twist $E''$ of $E'$ the group $\rho_{E'', 49}(G_K)$ is a subgroup of the group of all matrices of the form Since $E''$ has a $7$-isogeny over $\Q$, \cite[Theorem 3.9]{lombardo} implies that that the $7$-adic representation of $E''$ over $\Q$ is defined modulo $7$, i.e. it contains all matrices congruent to $I$ modulo $7$.